Mary Baker Eddy: Hinduism, Buddhism, or other Eastern religions

+British Israelism

+Eddy was introduced to British Israelism by Julia Field-King, who herself was introduced by the writings of C. A. L. Totten.
+Totten alleged to have traced Queen Victoria's genealogy to King David and Field-King offered to create a genealogy tracing Eddy to King David.
+Eddy eventually requested Field-King cease work on the genealogy and transferred her to London to work on expanding the church there.
+Since her death, academics have debated the extent of Eddy's relationship with British Israelism with Christian Scientist historian Robert Peel arguing she was "intrigued by the theory for several years," while keeping "it resolutely out of her work and her writing on Christian Science."
+He acknowledges she uses the term "Anglo-Israel" in one poem, but argues the meaning is "metaphorical" instead of "ethnic or historical."

+Political Scientist Michael Barkun argued that "Eddy continued to maintain an interest in British-Israelism, although she kept it out of her doctrinal writings" and noted that a "schismatic offshoot" organized by Annie Cecelia Bill in England after Eddy's death centered on British-Israelism.
+Professor of religious studies John K. Simmons, citing Peel, argued that Eddy "gave the theory no real credence, at least in verifiable written form," but acknowledged British-Israelism "seemed to attract the turn-of-the-century metaphysical crowd."

+Later life and death

 Use of medicine

 There is controversy about how much Eddy used morphine.
 Biographers Ernest Sutherland Bates and Edwin Franden Dakin described Eddy as a morphine addict.
 Miranda Rice, a friend and close student of Eddy, told a newspaper in 1906: "I know that Mrs. Eddy was addicted to morphine in the seventies."
 A diary kept by Calvin Frye, Eddy's personal secretary, suggests that Eddy occasionally reverted to "the old morphine habit" when she was in pain.
 Gill writes that the prescription of morphine was normal medical practice at the time, and that "I remain convinced that Mary Baker Eddy was never addicted to morphine."

 Eddy recommended to her son that, rather than go against the law of the state, he should have her grandchildren vaccinated.
 She also paid for a mastectomy for her sister-in-law.
-Eddy was quoted in the New York Herald on May 1, 1901: "Where vaccination is compulsory, let your children be vaccinated, and see that your mind is in such a state that by your prayers vaccination will do the children no harm.
-So long as Christian Scientists obey the laws, I do not suppose their mental reservations will be thought to matter much."

-Eddy used glasses for several years for very fine print, but later dispensed with them almost entirely.
-She found she could read fine print with ease.
-In 1907 Arthur Brisbane interviewed Eddy.
+Eddy used glasses for several years for very fine print, but later dispensed with them almost entirely, claiming she could read fine print with ease.
+In 1907, Arthur Brisbane interviewed Eddy.
 At one point he picked up a periodical, selected at random a paragraph, and asked Eddy to read it.
 According to Brisbane, at the age of eighty six, she read the ordinary magazine type without glasses.
 Towards the end of her life she was frequently attended by physicians.